alexklavens/tripadvisor-magazine/README.md

 ## The Magazine and Its Content

 Many of the articles in TripAdvisor Magazine truly are incredible.
+All are original reviews that were identified as the best of the best.
+None of the content has been manipulated (no editing, no punctuation fixes, etc.).
 Here are a few examples of my favorites:

 __This piece on the [Charles Dickens Museum](https://tripadvisor-magazine.herokuapp.com/article/188889)__ is the story of someone who rediscovered some of their favorite childhood literature.
 > "More than any other London attraction, I felt a knot of excitement in my stomach as I turned into Doughty St. and made my way to No. 48.
 And there it was; standing unadorned except for two discrete signs proclaiming its famous former occupant."